jasonzissman/chai-desktop/readme.md

 # Architecture

 - An Alexa skill will handle requests to perform tasks.
-The tasks will be free-form and following the pattern "Alexa, tell smart feed to open _______".
+The tasks will be free-form and following the pattern "Alexa, tell chai to open _______".
 - The skill will insert an entry into a database with a unique identifier for that user as well as the captured command.
 - An agent on the end-user's PC will poll the database (or use websockets with push) and read any new entries for their configured userID.
 - The local agent will parse the task/entry per local rules defined by the local computer.
 For example - a task saying "open the crown on netflix" could map to a bash script that launches netflix at a URL which launches the Crown.